Alec74/MVC_Project_Template/README.md

   ## Description

-A node.js application where, when run from the command line will create a directory for a boiler-plate Project using the Model View Controller paradigm
+A node.js application where, when run from the command line will create a directory for a boiler-plate Project using the Model View Controller paradigm.

   ## Table of Contents
   * [Installation](#installation)